Ex opere operato: In the Continental Reformed, Anglican, Congregataionalist, and Presbyterian traditions

-In the Anglican Communion, the principle of ex opere operato is made conditional upon worthy reception.
-Article XXVI of the Thirty-Nine Articles (Of the unworthiness of ministers which hinders not the effect of the Sacrament) states that the ministration of the Word (scripture) and sacraments is not done in the name of the priest or minister and that the efficacy of Christ's sacraments is not taken away, nor God’s grace diminished by the sinfulness of clergy.
+In Anglicanism, the impiety of the minister does not invalidate the sacrament, but faith and repentance is required by the receiver.
+Article XXVI of the Thirty-Nine Articles (Of the unworthiness of ministers which hinders not the effect of the Sacrament) states that the ministration of the Word (scripture) and sacraments is not done in the name of the priest or minister and that the efficacy of Christ's sacraments is not taken away by the wickedness of the clergy in them who by faith worthily and rightly receive the sacraments.
 This is because sacraments have their efficacy due to Christ’s promise to his church.